-(As per Appendix IX of the Department of Materials Graduate Course Handbook)
+(As per Appendix XI of the Materials Graduate Student Handbook)

 A. Introductory Note

-In addition to the Materials requirement of a student-led six-monthly project management exercise, there is a University requirement of three formal progress reports each year, written by the supervisor(s) and with which the student is expected to engage.
-The purpose of these reports is self-evident: clearly it is important that you, your college and the Department have a regular brief update on your progress, not least so that steps can be taken to remedy any problems as soon as possible.
-It is compulsory for you to record your own entry as part of your termly report; you will be prompted each term to do this, the time window being weeks six to seven.
-If you have concerns it is essential that you raise these either verbally or through the termly report.
-If you wish to raise concerns in confidence you may do so directly with the Director of Graduate Studies (DGS) and/or with your college or Departmental Advisor and/or with the JCCG (the Staff-Student Liaison Committee).
+In addition to the Materials requirement of a student-led six-monthly project management exercise, there is a University requirement of four formal progress reports each year, written by the supervisor(s) and with which the student is expected to engage.
+The purpose of these ‘GSR’ reports is self-evident: clearly it is important that you, your college and the Department have a regular brief update on your progress, not least so that steps can be taken to remedy any problems as soon as possible.
+It is compulsory for you to record your own entry as part of your quarterly report; you will be prompted each term and in the Long Vacation to do this, the time window being weeks seven to nine of term and mid-September in the Long Vacation.
+If you have major or severe concerns it is essential that you raise these through the quarterly report, but prior to this you should have raised these concerns verbally with your Responsible Supervisor.
+If you wish to raise concerns in confidence you may do so directly with the Director of Graduate Studies (DGS) and/or with your college or Department Advisor and/or with the JCCG (the Department’s Staff-Student Committee).

 Project Management is itself a useful transferable skill, but our purpose in making it a compulsory requirement is to enable and encourage you to take responsibility for the progress of your research, providing a tool for regular, but not too onerous, review of progress, identification of potential major bottlenecks and appropriate action to mitigate these, planning for the next six months and, in less detail, planning beyond the next six months right up to thesis submission.
 The ultimate aim is to maximize your chances of submitting a good thesis within your funded period.